cloudblog004/fantasticfoodies/content/en/posts/2632-recipe-of-favorite-oven-baked-cajun-bbq-chicken-legs.md

 - "1/2 Tsp.
 Each of kosher salt  freshly ground pepper"
 recipeinstructions:
 - "Preheat oven to 400 degrees"
-- "Blend together Cajun seasoning, BBQ seasoning, salt &amp; freshly ground black pepper."
+- "Blend together Cajun seasoning, BBQ seasoning, salt & freshly ground black pepper."
 - "Coat chicken legs on all sides with Olive oil."
 - "Season chicken legs on all side with seasoning mixture."
 - "Place chicken legs skin side down on a baking sheet pan."